 A flyer about the most important spots is available in German, English, French, Italian, Dutch, and Japanese.

-– one (or more) great one of your choice.
+– and another one of your choice.

-Do write decent captions to all of them.
+Preferrable write decent captions to all of them.

 What happenes at Schräybach (near stop #6):